New Zealand Law Society - Our Team

 President

 Frazer Barton was elected Law Society President in October 2022.
-A Partner at Anderson Lloyd in Dunedin, he was Chair of Partners for eight years.
+He had been a Partner at Anderson Lloyd based in Dunedin for 37 years and was Chair of Partners for eight years.
 During this time Frazer oversaw a change in focus towards gender diversity.
-With 48% female partners, Anderson Lloyd now maintains one of the highest percentages of women equity partners of any New Zealand law firm.
+When he retired from the Anderson Lloyd Partnership in March 2025 there were equal numbers of men and women Equity Partners in the firm.
+He now practises as a barrister.
 Frazer sees diversity and inclusion as a key focus area for law firms.

 Frazer’s specialist practice areas include professional indemnity, insurance and insolvency.
 He has recently conducted Treaty-related litigation on questions concerning tikanga and mana whenua.
 In the past Frazer has practised family law and criminal law, including on legal aid and as a duty solicitor.
 He is fully conversant with the access to justice issues facing New Zealanders.